Cyan4973/FiniteStateEntropy/README.md

 For more detailed results, browse to [data directory](data)*

 As an obvious outcome, speed of FSE is stable accross all tested file.
-By design, Huffman can't break the "1 bit per symbol" limit, and therefore loses efficiency when probabilities improve.
+By design, Huffman can't break the "1 bit per symbol" limit.
-In contrast, FSE keeps increasing its performance, remaining close to Shannon limit.
+FSE is free of such limit, so its performance increase with probability, remaining close to Shannon limit.